kiyoto335/2024_Elections/README.md

 This project analyzes how major Ghanaian media outlets—such as Daily Graphic, Ghanaian Times, Daily Guide, MyJoyOnline, and Citinewsroom—covered key issues during the 2024 presidential and parliamentary elections.
+This is the link to access the project via streamlit app: https://2024elections-gzvwqour9wuhxiyrx4kecq.streamlit.app/

 Using topic modeling techniques, the project uncovers dominant themes in election reporting and compares them with voter priorities from Global Info Analytics.
 Methodology